 - IF THE BRINK'S STOCK PROPOSAL IS NOT ADOPTED BY SHAREHOLDERS, SERVICES STOCK WILL NOT BE REDESIGNATED AS BRINK'S STOCK, BURLINGTON STOCK WILL NOT BE CREATED AND DISTRIBUTED, NO AMENDMENTS TO THE ARTICLES OF INCORPORATION WILL BE MADE, THE RELATED STOCK OPTION AND EMPLOYEE BENEFIT PLANS AND OUTSTANDING STOCK OPTIONS WILL NOT BE AMENDED OR ADJUSTED PURSUANT TO THE BRINK'S STOCK PROPOSAL AND THE DIVIDEND POLICY CONTEMPLATED BY THE BRINK'S STOCK PROPOSAL WILL NOT BE IMPLEMENTED. - STOCK PROPOSAL.....
 Brink's Stock and Burlington Stock are designed to reflect the separate performance of the Company's security services and home security businesses in the case of Brink's Stock, and its global freight transportation and logistics management services business in the case of Burlington Stock.
 The Proposal is intended to enhance shareholder value by creating two separately traded securities, one of which will be linked to the Company's higher growth security services and home security business, and the other will represent a targeted investment in the global transportation business.
 Holders of Services Stock will have the ability to retain or sell either or both securities depending upon their investment objectives.
-Separate equity securities could also afford increased flexibility to raise capital and/or Group, respectively, with an equity security related specifically to that Group.
+Separate equity securities could also afford increased flexibility to raise capital and/or make acquisitions for the Brink's Group and the Burlington Group, respectively, with an equity security related specifically to that Group.
 The Proposal is also designed to create separate equity securities which will provide enhanced management incentive programs tied more directly to the business results and stock price performance of the Group in which management is employed.
-The Proposal is designed to have no adverse effect on the holders of the Company's Minerals Stock and Preferred Stock. - THE BOARD HAS UNANIMOUSLY APPROVED THE BRINK'S STOCK PROPOSAL AND BELIEVES THAT ITS ADOPTION IS IN THE BEST INTERESTS OF THE COMPANY AND ITS SHAREHOLDERS.
-ACCORDINGLY, THE BOARD RECOMMENDS THAT ALL SHAREHOLDERS VOTE IN FAVOR OF THE ADOPTION OF THE PROPOSAL. - When evaluating the Brink's Stock Proposal, shareholders of the Company should be aware of the factors set forth below, which are more fully described in 'The Brink's Stock Proposal -- Risk - Factors'.
-Financial Impacts of One Group Could Affect the Other Groups.
-Although Brink's Stock and Burlington Stock are designed to reflect the operations of Pittston Brink's Group and Pittston Burlington Group, respectively, and Minerals Stock will continue to reflect the operations of Pittston Minerals Group, holders of Brink's Stock, Burlington Stock and Minerals Stock will be shareholders of
+The Proposal is designed to have no adverse effect on the holders of the Company's Minerals Stock and Preferred Stock.
+RECOMMENDATION OF THE BOARD.....
+THE BOARD HAS UNANIMOUSLY APPROVED THE BRINK'S STOCK PROPOSAL AND BELIEVES THAT ITS ADOPTION IS IN THE BEST INTERESTS OF THE - BELIEVES THAT ITS ADOPTION IS IN THE BEST INTERESTS OF THE COMPANY AND ITS SHAREHOLDERS.
+ACCORDINGLY, THE BOARD RECOMMENDS THAT ALL SHAREHOLDERS VOTE IN FAVOR OF THE ADOPTION OF THE PROPOSAL. - When evaluating the Brink's Stock Proposal, shareholders of the Company should be aware of the factors set forth below, which are more fully described in 'The Brink's Stock Proposal -- Risk Factors'. - Financial Impacts of One Group Could Affect the Other Groups.
+Although Brink's Stock and Burlington Stock are designed to reflect the operations of Pittston Brink's Group and Pittston Burlington Group, respectively, and Minerals Stock will continue to reflect the operations of Pittston Minerals Group, holders of Brink's Stock, Burlington Stock and Minerals Stock will be shareholders of the Company, which will continue to be responsible for all its liabilities.
+Financial developments affecting Pittston Brink's Group, Pittston Burlington Group or Pittston Minerals Group that affect the Company's financial condition could affect the results of operations and the financial condition of all three Groups.
+In addition, any net losses of Pittston Brink's Group, Pittston Burlington Group or Pittston Minerals Group will reduce the legally available funds of the Company available for the payment of dividends on each of Brink's Stock, Burlington Stock and Minerals Stock.
+Accordingly, the financial information of each of the Groups must be read in conjunction with the Company's consolidated financial information.